ChChandan/ZeroTrustArchitecture_SME/README.md

-Here’s a professional **GitHub README.md** you can use for your project based on your uploaded PDF *“Final Industry Project Report 2025 – Zero Trust Architecture for Small & Medium-scale Businesses.”*

----

 # 🛡️ Zero Trust Architecture for Small and Medium Enterprises

 This project implements an end-to-end **Zero Trust Security Framework** tailored for **Small and Medium-sized Businesses (SMBs)**.
 It demonstrates how open-source tools — **Keycloak**, **OpenZiti**, and a custom **Flask Gateway** — can be combined to achieve a cost-effective, scalable, and identity-driven Zero Trust model.